 The vast majority of EU, EC, EEC and European Coal and Steel Community material can be traced using Explore the British Library.
 Most printed EU publications have to be requested for delivery to the Social Sciences Reading Room.

-A detailed description of the collections is available in our Guide to European Union Collections in the British Library (PDF format).
-Given the complexity of this material, please also ask staff at the Social Sciences Reference Enquiry Desk for help with finding out if we have the documents you need
+See a detailed description of the collections is available in our Guide to European Union Collections in the British Library (PDF format).
+Given the complexity of this material, please also ask staff at the Social Sciences Reference Enquiry Desk for help with finding out if we have the documents you need.

 Registered readers have access to subscribed eresources on European Union law, including Eurolaw, the Lexis Library, and Westlaw UK.